-- Make sure they understand the assignment, its purpose, its due date, and how it should be done prior to leaving class. - 2.
-Develop a personal system for recording and keeping track of daily assignments.
-Students in grades 2-5 are expected to utilize their District-provided agendas. - 3.
+- 1. Make sure they understand the assignment, its purpose, its due date, and how it should be done prior to leaving class. - 2.
+Develop a personal system for recording and keeping track of daily assignments. - 3.
 Remember to take home appropriate materials necessary for the completion of all homework assignments. - 4.
-Organize their after-school schedule to provide sufficient time to complete all homework assignments. - Turn in all assignments on time and in proper form; assure neatness. - 6.
+Organize their after-school schedule to provide sufficient time to complete all homework assignments. - 5.
+Turn in all assignments on time and in proper form; assure neatness. - 6.
 Do their own assignments. - 7.
 Arrange with the teacher to make up homework assignments missed due to illness, on the day the student returns to school.